Gaia's brightest very metal-poor (VMP) stars. Metallicity catalogue of a thousand VMP stars from Gaia's radial velocity spectrometer spectra

 {Kapteyn Astronomical Institute, University of Groningen, Landleven 12, 9747 AD Groningen, The Netherlands\\ \and Dept. of Physics and Astronomy, University of Victoria, P.O.
 Box 3055, STN CSC, Victoria BC V8W 3P6, Canada\and Universit\'e de Strasbourg, CNRS, Observatoire astronomique de Strasbourg, UMR 7550, F-67000 Strasbourg, France \and Max-Planck-Institut f\"{u}r Astronomie, K\"{o}nigstuhl 17, D-69117 Heidelberg, Germany \and Laboratoire d'astrophysique, \'Ecole Polytechnique F\'ed\'erale de Lausanne (EPFL), Observatoire, 1290 Versoix, Switzerland\and Institute of Astronomy, University of Cambridge, Madingley Road, Cambridge CB3 0HA, UK\and Department of Astronomy \& Astrophysics, University of Toronto, Toronto, ON M5S 3H4, Canada\and National Research Council Canada, 5071 West Saanich Road, Victoria, Canada, V9E 2E7\and Universit\'e C\^ote d'Azur, Observatoire de la C\^ote d'Azur, CNRS, Laboratoire Lagrange, Nice, France }

-\abstract {Gaia DR3 has offered the scientific community a remarkable dataset of approximately one million spectra acquired with the Radial Velocity Spectrometer (RVS) in the Calcium II triplet region, that is well-suited to identify very metal-poor (VMP) stars.
-However, over 40\% of these spectra have no released parameters by Gaia's GSP-Spec pipeline in the domain of VMP stars, whereas VMP stars are key tracers of early Galactic evolution.} {We aim to provide spectroscopic metallicities for VMP stars using Gaia RVS spectra, thereby producing a catalogue of bright VMP stars distributed over the full sky that can serve as the basis to study early chemical evolution throughout the Galaxy.} {We select VMP stars using photometric metallicities from the literature and analyse the Gaia RVS spectra to infer spectroscopic metallicities for these stars.} {The inferred metallicities agree very well with literature high-resolution metallicities with a median systematic offset of 0.1 dex and standard deviation of $\sim$0.15 dex.
-The purity of this sample in the VMP regime is $\sim$80\% with outliers representing a mere $\sim$3\%.} {We make available an all-sky catalogue of $\sim$1500 stars with reliable spectroscopic metallicities down to [Fe/H]$\sim$-4.0, of which $\sim$1000 are VMP stars.
-More than 75\% of these stars have either no metallicity value in the literature to date or are flagged to be unreliable in their literature metallicity estimates.
-This catalogue of bright (G<13) VMP stars is three times larger than the current sample of well-studied VMP stars in the literature in this magnitude range, making it ideal for high-resolution spectroscopic follow-up and to study the properties of VMP stars in different parts of our Galaxy.}
+\abstract {\textit{Gaia} DR3 has offered the scientific community a remarkable dataset of approximately one million spectra acquired with the radial velocity spectrometer (RVS) in the calcium II triplet region, which is well-suited to identify very metal-poor (VMP) stars.
+However, over 40\% of these spectra have no released parameters by \textit{Gaia}'s GSP-Spec pipeline in the domain of VMP stars, whereas VMP stars are key tracers of early Galactic evolution.} {We aim to provide spectroscopic metallicities for VMP stars using \textit{Gaia} RVS spectra, thereby producing a catalogue of bright VMP stars distributed over the full sky that can serve as the basis for studies of early chemical evolution throughout the Galaxy.} {We selected VMP stars using photometric metallicities from the literature and analysed the \textit{Gaia} RVS spectra to infer spectroscopic metallicities for these stars.} {The inferred metallicities agree very well with literature high-resolution metallicities with a median systematic offset of 0.1 dex and standard deviation of $\sim$0.15 dex.
+The purity of this sample in the VMP regime is $\sim$80\%, with outliers representing a mere $\sim$3\%.} {We have built an all-sky catalogue of $\sim$1500 stars available, featuring reliable spectroscopic metallicities down to [Fe/H]$\sim$-4.0, of which $\sim$1000 are VMP stars.
+More than 75\% of these stars have either no spectroscopic metallicity value in the literature to date or have been flagged as unreliable in their literature spectroscopic metallicity estimates.
+This catalogue of bright (G<13) VMP stars is three times larger than the current sample of well-studied VMP stars in the literature in this magnitude range, making it ideal for high-resolution spectroscopic follow-ups and studies of the properties of VMP stars in different parts of our Galaxy.}

 \keywords{Galaxy: stellar content - Galaxy: halo - stars: Population II - stars: chemically peculiar - techniques: spectroscopic - method: data analysis}